trung-hn/python-tips-and-tricks/README.md

 ### Conditional Comprehensions

+Conditional Comprehensions allow us to add `if else` statement into list/set/dict comprehensions.

-`if` statement in List Comprehension
+`if` statement in List Comprehension:

 ``` python
 nums = [i for i in range(10) if i % 2]